“Why do I get sick more often in winter?”

 Let’s start with RSV.

 RSV is a respiratory virus that circulates in the late fall and winter.
 It is most dangerous for young children (<2 years old), especially those who were born prematurely or have underlying lung or heart disease.
-It can present with an asthma-like illness and causes hypoxia (low oxygen) which is treated with oxygen supplementation.
+It can present with an asthma-like illness and causes hypoxia (low oxygen), treated with oxygen supplementation.
 For those at the highest risk (premature, lung or heart disease) there is a preventative medicine, injectable, given monthly during the season.
 Adults generally have a mild cold or flu-like illness when infected with RSV, and can be treated for their symptoms with Tylenol and ibuprofen as needed.
-Adults over 65 with chronic disease are at higher risk of severe illness or death.
+People over 65 with chronic disease are at higher risk of severe illness or death.
 Adults are not approved for any preventative treatments.
 Illness can last 7-14 days.
 Preventative measures are the same as for all respiratory viruses: hand washing, not sharing utensils or drinks, wearing masks, etc.

 Aspen Valley Hospital’s capacity to admit children has not yet been strained by the rise in RSV.
 We have admitted a few patients for oxygen therapy and transferred a few to a higher level of care in lower altitude when unable to improve oxygen levels here at high altitude.
 The biggest concern the providers at AVH have concerning RSV admissions is that our referral centers at lower altitude (Denver; Children’s Hospital and Rocky Mountain Hospital for Children) have been running at close to full capacity for over a month, so there is always the possibility that transfer might be delayed due to lack of available bed space.